TeddyRandby/hmjrPyTools/README.md

 What the `associate()` method does is take a list of words, and rank the appearences of **every** other word in proximity to this word.
 "Proximity" is defined as appearing with at least one of the given words in the content of an **Index**.

+There are two more methods for analyzing the data: the `deltaTime()` method and the `deltaBooks()` method.

+They work just like the `associate()` method, taking a list of words.
+They both return a dictionary which counts the appearences of the words over the books or over the dates in the entries.

+There are some additional helper methods, such as:
+ -`headerCounts()` counts the occurences of each unique header in the entries -`headerWords()` returns a dictionary counting the unique words in the headers -`contentWords()` returns a dictionary counting the unique words in the content -`words` returns the combination of `headerWords()` and `contentWords()` -`headers()` returns an array of the header strings in the entries, not sorted -`content()` returns an array of the content strings in the entries, not sorted -`dates()` returns an array of the date dictionaries in the entries, not sorted -`indexes()` returns an array of the index dictionaries in the entries, not sorted -`dateRange()` returns the tuple (minimumDate, maximumDate) mentioned in the entries -`bookRange()` returns the tuple (minimumBook, maximumBook) mentioned in the entries